evgenypim/server_stats/README.md

 apache_logs_stats.py
 dirs_sizes.py

-Each utility is executed and POSTS data to the api_url (e.g. from a cron job).
-They all use a common config file /etc/stats.yaml

 The system will try to send as much data as it can, however an error will result in a non-0 result

 # Data Posted
 The system's goal is to POST data to the api_url, with a record like the following: